 In January 1997, the Company acquired 80% of the outstanding shares of the capital stock of Stanwich Leasing, Inc. ("SLI") for an aggregate purchase price of \$100,000.
 SLI's selling shareholders included Charles E. Bradley, Sr. and John G. Poole, each of whom is an officer, director and shareholder of the Company and who received, respectively, \$45,000 and \$15,000 of the purchase price.
 Messrs.
 Bradley, Sr. and Poole, the founders of SLI, purchased their SLI shares in 1996 for \$450 and \$150, respectively.
 SLI and its 80% owned subsidiary, PIC Leasing Corp. ("PIC"), are in the business of leasing equipment and containers to others.
-At December 31, 1996, SLI and PIC together had approximately \$2.0 million of assets under lease, and a book value of approximately \$37,000.
-Approximately 6% of the assets under lease were leased to corporate lessees with which Messrs.
+At December 31, 1996, SLI and PIC together had approximately \$2.0 million of assets under lease, and a book value of corporate lessees with which Messrs.
 Bradley, Sr. and Poole are affiliated.
 SLI is indebted in the amount of \$500,000 to a company of which Messrs.
 Bradley, Sr. and Poole are the indirect majority owners.
 This debt constitutes the purchase price for SLI's acquisition of PIC in 1996.
 The purchase price for SLI was determined by negotiation between the Company and SLI's selling shareholders.
 The transaction was approved by the Company's disinterested directors, consisting of Messrs.
 Chrystie, Roberts and Simms.
-The remaining 20% of SLI not acquired by the Company is held by Charles E. Bradley, Jr., who is the President and a director of the Company.
+The remaining 20% of SLI not acquired by the Company.